yebyen/testnet-debian/README.markdown

-The included binaries are patched to allow mining from scratch and difficulty as low as 0.001.
-I am not sure if it will get that low, but I am still waiting for my second block as of now.
+The included binaries are patched to allow mining from scratch and difficulty as low as 0.00000381.

-On Debian:
+On Debian, to build for yourself:

 ```
+$ PACK=bitcoin-0.7.2-4
 $ git clone http://github.com/yebyen/testnet-debian.git
 $ apt-get build-dep bitcoind
 $ apt-get install devscripts # fakeroot
 $ pushd testnet-debian
 $ for i in *.tar.gz; do tar zxvf $i; done
-$ mv bitcoin-0.7.2/debian/patches .; rmdir bitcoin-0.7.2/debian
+$ mv $PACK/debian/patches . ; mv $PACK/debian/changelog .
-$ mv debian bitcoin-0.7.2/; mv patches/* bitcoin-0.7.2/debian/patches/
+$ rmdir $PACK/debian; mv debian $PACK/; mv patches/* $PACK/debian/patches/
+$ mv changelog $PACK/debian/
 $ pushd bitcoin-0.7.2
 $ dpkg-source --commit
 $ debuild -us -uc -b -rsudo
 ```

-Then you install the bitcoind or bitcoin-qt debs that eventually spit out, depending on your preference for graphical dependencies or not.
+Then you simply install the bitcoind or bitcoin-qt deb that eventually is spit out, depending on your preference for graphical dependencies or not.
+Don't forget to wipe your blockchain and wallet if you are using testnet-in-a-box!
+You will need all of the QT libraries from build-dep even to compile bitcoind only; they are quite interleaved.

+The version number 0.7.2-4 is set in the `changelog` file under `$PACK/debian`.